alexreg/journal-abbrev/README.md

 Installation
 ------------

-This package and the command-line tools can be installed easily using *pip*; simply run the following from the command line (within the directory of the repository).
+This package and its command-line interfaces can be installed easily using *pip*; simply run the following from the command line (within the directory of the repository).

 ```sh
 pip3 install .